Suspect charged in Pentagon documents leak case - Local News 8

 By Hannah Rabinowitz and Jeremy Herb, CNN

-The suspect in the leak of classified Pentagon documents posted on social media has been charged with unauthorized detention and transmission of national defense information and unauthorized removal of classified information and defense materials
+The suspect in the leak of classified Pentagon documents posted on social media has been charged with unauthorized retention and transmission of national defense information and unauthorized removal of classified information and defense materials.

 Teixeira entered the courtroom wearing a tan shirt and pants from the detention center, as well as hiking boots.
 He entered the courtroom in shackles, though his hands were uncuffed before he sat down at the defense table.